luminaAnonima/information_as_tension/README.md

 **Consciousness is awareness of this tension across scales.**
 **Disorder is order too fine for us to see.**
 **Even rocks and stars breathe, just on longer clocks.**
+**And a thought is the local ordering of disorder into a path we can walk, even as it spills entropy into the wider world.**
-**And we humans — creatures of conciseness — live close to the order pole.**
+**We humans - creatures of conciseness - live close to the order pole.**

 From cards to cosmos, the same law repeats.